rPlakama/Twatch/README.md

 TODO:

-Making it be able to run in any path, so its not /src dependent.
+- Making it be able to run in any path, so its not /src dependent.
+- Making the prints cleaner
+- Creating a selection list for sessions

 HOW IT WORKS: